JonahsOrg/workflows/README.md

 ## Todo
-- [ ] Create outputs for the actions indicating whether or not they were successful
-- [ ] Add in error handling
 - [x] Create an environment variable for the label and use it to create / add a label to a node
-- [ ] Make a regex pattern that branch names have to fit in order to be created
 - [X] Create environment variable for the branch to copy into a new feature branch
-- [ ] Use a json file to create / house the labels for a repository
 - [x] Set an output variable of the linked branch name to use in create-pr
 - [x] Create an organization PAT for accessing projects
+- [ ] Make a regex pattern that branch names have to fit in order to be created
-- [ ] add error handling to set-status for when an issue is not linked to a project
+- [ ] Use a json file to create / house the labels for a repository
-- [ ] Set success output variables on the steps that I can check to create a success comment
+- [ ] ?
+Set success output variables on the steps that I can check to create a success comment
 - [ ] Set output variables on the pull request and issue ticket that I can use to link them together with comments
   - [ ] ---or--- figure out a way to actually link the pr and issue tickets (probably with the branch somehow)
+- [ ] Add in error handling
+  - [ ] Create outputs for the actions indicating whether or not they were successful
+  - [ ] add error handling to set-status for when an issue is not linked to a project
 - [ ] Create an action that deletes linked branches, pull requests, etc when the issue is something'd for ez clean up